…89 click …90 click …91 click and 92 CLICK. Wait did I count

 start counting again just to be sure ...1 click …2 click ….3 click.
 Sounds

 familiar, doesn’t it?
 We all had to count cells manually.
 I still

 remember messing up my first sample and the disgruntled look from my

 instructor whilst doing so.
 It is a tedious job that needs

-to be done properly, be it in industry or academia, be it manually or
+to be done properly, be it automated or manual cell counting.

 However you wish to determine your cell

 an accurate value.
 An incorrect sample is one of the main causes for